Credit Suisse shuffles asset management ranks as Fusenig exits

-ZURICH (Reuters) - Credit Suisse is shuffling its asset management team, giving a bigger role to recently-hired investment chief Michael Strobaek after Gerhard Fusenig, head of multi asset class solutions and core investment, quit for personal reasons.
+ZURICH (Reuters) - Credit Suisse CSGN.VX is shuffling its asset management team, giving a bigger role to recently-hired investment chief Michael Strobaek after Gerhard Fusenig, head of multi asset-class solutions and core investment, quit for personal reasons.

 Fusenig, who will stay on with the bank of a handover of undisclosed length, said on Thursday his decision was based on family reasons.